 - Campaign endgame provides specific rules on when and how to wrap up the entire campaign, including all of the player character's arcs, which must be resolved in one way or another soon after the endgame is triggered by anyone.
 This variation is usually found in games geared towards very specific genres with a more or less rigid Story Arc.

 - Character endgame provides rules on how to gracefully but permanently retire individual player characters from the narrative, usually by turning them into an NPC, as well as on how to treat these ex-PCs later in the campaign.
 This variant is suited for more free-form narratives and usually serves to gracefully remove characters from play who have either become too high-levelnote or exhausted their dramatic potentialnote .

 Examples of campaign endgame mechanics:

 - The Body Horror RPG Abnormal has one of three endgames for a session.
-If the investigation goes badly and they end up with too many shards in play, the Witness (player character) is Utterly Consumed by the horrors plaguing their life; if the Witness ends up with enough shards on the "Normalize" stage, they stave off the worst of it but must learn to live with a Partial Transformation; if the Witness manages to reclaim four or more shards, they drive off the horror completely and get to live a Life Reclaimed.
+If the investigation goes badly and they end up with too many shards in play, the Witness (player character) is Utterly Consumed by the horrors plaguing their life; if the Witness ends up with enough shards on the "Normalize" stage, they stave off the worst of it but must learn to live Permanently Entwined with the horror; if the Witness manages to reclaim four or more shards, they drive off the horror completely and get to live a Life Reclaimed.